bdwyertech/chef-rundeck2/README.md

 # Chef-RunDeck
 * Chef Resource Provider for RunDeck utilizing the `RESOURCE-JSON` format
 * RunDeck Options Provider for State of Provisioning
+* Proxy to Chef Server for Client/Node Object Deletion

 ## Background
 This project started out to act as a proxy for administrative Chef Server interactions, namely client/node deletion.